Discounted service for all BLA members

 If you want to use the county court route, or the high court route, as a BLA member Landlord Advice the UK can quickly deal with the eviction on your behalf.

-What bailiffs can and cannot do, click here.
+Check our FAQ below the form, or download – What bailiffs can and cannot do, click here.

 Bailiff Enquiry Form